vijaybharathy/CODTECH-TASK2-/README.md

 This project is a simple task manager app that allows users to manage tasks by adding, marking as completed, and deleting them.
 It uses **HTML** for the structure, **CSS** for styling, and **JavaScript** for dynamic interactivity, with localStorage functionality for task persistence.
 The app provides a basic but effective task management solution with an easy-to-use interface.

----

-This structure breaks down the project features and gives a clear explanation of how it works!